katurian/paroles/README.md

 ['then', 'So', 'again', 'never', 'harder', 'ever', 'forever', 'never', 'again']

-I provided some corpora for you to play with.
-Take a look at Spacey's docs as well for new features you can add: https://spacy.io/usage/linguistic-features

 # Directions
 1. Install the **spaCy** package with **pip install spacy**.